GlowstoneMC/Glowstone/docs/README.md

 ## Contributing

 First of all, thank you for your interest in advancing Glowstone!
 We always love to see new developers work on the project!

+[Here](https://github.com/orgs/GlowstoneMC/projects/7) you can find a list of all the remaining features to complete and their associated bounties!

 You can find all of our resources on how to get started on our [wiki](https://github.com/GlowstoneMC/Glowstone/wiki#contributing).

 ## Sponsors